 The Wimbledon Tennis Championships held at the All England Tennis Club are a highlight of the sporting calendar.
 Being the only Grand Slam held on a grass court surface, it often throws up surprise results rendering the rankings and seedings meaningless.

 Furthermore, this sporting spectacle has become heavily intertwined with the law.
-This gives you the perfect opportunity to link your passion for sport to your desired career when it comes to interviews.
+This gives you the perfect opportunity to link your passion for sport to your desired career when it comes to sports law interviews.

 These are some suggestions of how you can link Wimbledon with the law.